-Irving Scott always evaluates highly a candidate who shows an active interest in keeping skills up to date.
-Candidates who keep up with industry changes, who are keen to improve productivity in their area of expertise, and those who have a genuine interest in maintaining their CVs fresh and relevant, are those that we naturally turn to when clients seek the best person to cover a vacancy.
+Irving Scott always evaluates household staff who shows an active interest in keeping skills up to date through ongoing training.
+Candidates who keep up with industry changes, who are keen to improve productivity in their area of expertise, and who have a genuine interest in maintaining their CVs fresh and relevant, are those that we naturally turn to when clients seek the best person to cover a vacancy.

 What skills are sought?